 Karen Eide holds a BFA from Virginia Commonwealth Univ. in Richmond, Virginia.
-She is an award-winning artist whose richly textured encaustic and mixed media paintings are shown in national exhibitions and festivals.
+She is an award-winning artist whose richly textured encaustic and mixed media paintings are exhibited in national exhibitions and festivals.
 Several times a year she offers encaustic painting workshops, independently and through The Virginia Museum of Fine Arts.
 VMFA selected her to participate in their Statewide Artist Workshop Program for the past four years, teaching and lecturing about the ancient technique of encaustic painting at art centers, schools and museums throughout Virginia.
 Karen is also an adjunct faculty member at the Museum’s Studio School.
 She has committed herself to painting full-time since 2004.
-Prior to that Karen was a studio potter for 11 years and worked for 12 years in ad agencies and as Creative Director for her graphic design business for 12 years.
+Prior to that, Karen was a studio potter for 11 years and worked for 12 years in ad agencies and as Creative Director for her graphic design business for 12 years.

 She currently resides on a gorgeous creek in Virginia with her husband, horse, cat, a garden and abundant wildlife.